jackorden/Examensarbete/README.md

 "ubuntu-22.04-minimal-cloudimg-amd64.img" is the cloud image used to create the template "ubuntu-2204-template1" in this testing environment.

-On the Proxmox node "pve" the cloud image is installed using the shell command "wget":
+On the Proxmox node "pve" the cloud image is installed using the shell command `wget`

 ```bash
 wget https://cloudimages.ubuntu.com/minimal/releases/jammy/release/ubuntu-22.04-minimal-cloudimg-amd64.img"